 The pressure on lenders to adopt less discriminatory alternative ("LDA") credit models is accelerating - hastened by the CFPB's more intensive examinations of their policies and procedures for disparate impact testing and the search for fairer alternatives.[1]
-Interestingly, however, is that despite the proliferation of algorithmic LDA solutions - as well as public entreaties by multiple advocacy groups for the CFPB to require their use,[2] the CFPB has yet to publicly endorse these technological innovations, stating recently:
+Interestingly, however, is that despite the growth in algorithmic LDA solutions - as well as public entreaties by multiple advocacy groups for the CFPB to require their use,[2] the CFPB has yet to publicly endorse these technological innovations, stating recently:

 "Further, as the CFPB continues to monitor markets and institutions for fair lending compliance, the CFPB will also continue to review the fair lending testing regimes of financial institutions.
 Robust fair lending testing of models should include regular testing for disparate treatment and disparate impact, including searches for and implementation of less discriminatory alternatives using manual or automated techniques.
 CFPB exam teams will continue to explore the use of open-source automated debiasing methodologies to produce potential alternative models to the institutions’ credit scoring models." - June 2024 Fair Lending Report of the Consumer Financial Protection Bureau (emphases mine)